Pierrequiroulenamasspamouss/Blue_Bridge/README.md

 5. Create a Pull Request

 ## License
-Apache2 license for the server.
+No license for now...
+Thinking about the MIT license

 ## Acknowledgments

-- Thanks to all community members who provided feedback
+- Thanks to Pierre Sluse who did all the coding...
+And fuck you to Joel
-- Special thanks to contributors and maintainers
 - Built with support from the Kanard'eau organization.

 ## Contact